Universal Functionals in Density Functional Theory: The Hohenberg-Kohn Theorem

 Exchanging the two indices and using that the two densities are equal, we obtain that there is equality everywhere.
-In particular, $\Psi_1$ is a ground state for $H_N^{v_2,w}$, hence it solves the equation
+In particular, $\Psi_1$ is a ground state for $H_N^{v_2,w}$, hence belongs to its operator domain and solves the equation